 Configure Cloud Storage Access

-You create and manage all your cloud storage buckets and ship/write your data such as your log and event files to those bucket(s) to build your data lake repository, as described in Traditional Log Shipping .
+You create and manage all your cloud storage buckets and ship/write your log/business data to those buckets to build your data lake repository, as described in Traditional Log Shipping .

 When you configure ChaosSearch to index those important log and event files, an important step is for you to create: